-The award of a Master of Divinity degree from McCormick Theological Seminary is a statement by the seminary that the graduate is educationally ready to consider and be considered by a presbytery or other church authority for ordination.
-The seminary does not prejudge the conclusion that should be reached, nor does it substitute its judgment for that of an ordaining body.
-In the case of graduates already ordained or endorsed for ministry by a church authority, the degree affirms the graduates' readiness to continue their work in more meaningful ways.
-The faculty's judgment of each student's progress toward the degree and its final decision as to whether to recommend the student favorably to the Board of Trustees is based upon the satisfactory completion of educational requirements.
+The award of a Master of Divinity degree from McCormick Theological Seminary is a statement by the seminary that the graduate is educa onally ready to consider and be considered by a presbytery or other church authority for ordina on.
+The seminary does not prejudge the conclusion that should be reached, nor does it subs tute its judgment for that of an ordaining body.
+In the case of graduates already ordained or endorsed for ministry by a church authority, the degree affirms the graduates' readiness to con nue their work in more meaningful ways.
+The faculty's judgment of each student's progress toward the degree and its final decision as to whether to recommend the student favorably to the Board of Trustees is based upon the sa sfactory comple on of educa onal requirements.

-Candidates for the degree are cautioned that fulfillment of the formal academic requirements is a necessary but not sufficient condition for graduation.
-The ability of persons to communicate with and relate effectively to peers and faculty, to act responsibly and with integrity as a member of the community, and to demonstrate capacity for ministry in field education settings are criteria which are important to the faculty in determining readiness for conferral of the degree.
+Candidates for the degree are cau oned that fulfillment of the formal academic requirements is a necessary but not sufficient condi on for gradua on.
+The ability of persons to communicate with and relate effec vely to peers and faculty, to act responsibly and with integrity as a member of the community, and to demonstrate capacity for ministry in field educa on se ngs are criteria which are important to the faculty in determining readiness for conferral of the degree.